AdobeDocs/marketo-measure.en/help/api-connections/utilizing-marketo-measures-api-connections/integrated-ad-platforms.md

    >[!TIP]
    >
-   >If you're getting an error saying that the Tracking Template is invalid, try clearing your browser cache and trying again - this often solves the issue.
+   >If you are getting an error saying that the Tracking Template is invalid, try clearing your browser cache and trying again - this often solves the issue.

 ## How to Automatically Generate UTM Tags for [!DNL Google AdWords] {#how-to-automatically-generate-utm-tags-for-google-adwords}